maetyu-d/NORA/README.md

 - Includes 30 built-in bytebeat presets (based on well known examples) that you can switch between instantly.
 - Offers smooth and direct, real-time control of pitch, tempo, and (up to) four other bytebeat equation variables.

-There's a short video demo [HERE](https://youtu.be/1mU3bytRPes) and you can download a Mac build (tested on Mac OS 13.7.8) [HERE](https://github.com/maetyu-d/NORA/releases).
+There's a short video demo [HERE](https://youtu.be/1mU3bytRPes) and you can download a Mac build (tested on Mac OS 13.7.8) [HERE](https://github.com/maetyu-d/NORA/releases), or follow the build instructions below.

 ## Build (macOS)